FDio/vpp/docs/usecases/home_gateway.rst

    PasswordAuthentication no

 For your own comfort and safety, do NOT allow password authentication and do not answer ssh requests on port 22.
-Experience shows several hack attempts per hour on port 22, but none (ever) on random high-number ports.
+Experience shows several hack attempts per hour on port 22, but none on random high-number ports.

 Systemd configuration